nodecg/docs/docs/what-is-nodecg.md

 Have questions about NodeCG, or just want to say 'hi'?
 [Join our Discord server](https://discord.gg/NNmVz4x)!

-## Who should use NodeCG?

-NodeCG is a programming framework.
-As such, it's most useful to developers capable of creating their own graphics using HTML, CSS, and JavaScript.
-NodeCG's ecosystem of bundles is quite small.
-Those expecting to download NodeCG and use off-the-shelf bundles to get a complete stream overlay without writing any code may be disappointed.

 ## Goals

 The NodeCG project exists to accomplish the following goals: